 They are creative and help others.

-They will be confused on what to do or what business to start initially and this will lead to trials on multiple business options.
+They will be confused about what to do or what business to start initially and this will lead to trials on multiple business options.

 They should be careful in believing others as this might break their trust and lead to disappointment.